Department of Kinesiology

 This scholarship is available to students in athletic training, exercise science, fitness and health promotion, sport administration and sports medicine.
 Selection of this scholarship is based on a clear commitment to the profession related to Kinesiology, financial need, career/vocational goals and academic achievement.

-This scholarship is available to students in athletic training, exercise science, health sciences, sport administration and sports medicine.
-Preference is given to students involved in Samford’s Summer Swim Program.
+This scholarship is available to students in sports medicine and exercise science.
 Selection is based on financial need, involvement in the departmental major's clubs and professional associations, academic performance, career/vocational goals and other scholarships or grants awarded.

 Mission, Vision, Values